 Life Insurance / Endowment Policies and Financial Settlement

-Life insurance and endowment policies are taken into account when agreeing on a fair settlement.
+Life insurance and endowment policies are considered when agreeing on a fair settlement.
 You should agree on how each policy will be handled, whether premiums will continue to be paid for regular contribution policies, and whether the beneficiaries of any life insurance cover will be changed.

 You may choose to retain individual policies or to sell (or surrender) them.
 Any policies in joint names will normally be sold or transferred into one individual's name.
-Early surrender of a policy may result in a sharp fall in the expected value of the policy; any surrender, sale or transfer may also have tax consequences.
+Early surrender of a policy may result in a sharp decline in its expected value; any surrender, sale, or transfer may also have tax consequences.
 Take advice on the best option in your circumstances.

 Inheritance and Financial Settlement